RsMoth/BOOTSTRAP-AGENCY-TEMPLATE/design.md

        if (dl->on_recv(dl, buf, len)) break;
     }

-where "on_recv" buffers the input and calls our "my_on_message" when it
+where "on_recv" buffers the input and calls our "my_on_message" when it has a full message.

+Note that the "on_recv" and "send" functions abstract the I/O from the inter